-The SoIC Linux systems are configured to authenticate against the the IU ADS servers using your normal IU username and password.
-Therefore, if you want to change the passphrase you are using on the SoIC Linux systems you will need to use the standard IU Passphrase Mangement Web Interface.
-There are a few limited cases where accounts on our systems are local and not part of IU ADS so if you find yourself needing to change the password for a local account, you may be able to use the Local LDAP Account Management Page.
-However, please note that there are very few cases where you will want to use the local LDAP page so the IU Passphrase Mangement Web Interface is much more likely to be what you are looking for.
+The SICE Linux systems are configured to authenticate against the the IU ADS servers using your normal IU username and password.
+Therefore, if you want to change the passphrase you are using on the SICE Linux systems you will need to use the standard IU Passphrase Mangement Web Interface.
+There are a few limited cases where accounts on our systems are local and not part of IU ADS so if you find yourself needing to change the password for a local account, submit a service request.

 Changing Shell and GECOS/Finger Information